Towards highly efficient broadband superconducting quantum memory: Results

-In Fig. \ref{fig::EchoClass} we present normalized time-domain data at the outputs of both memories for a input pulse at high power with large average photon number ($n_{ph}\gg 1$).
+In Fig. \ref{fig:fig2}a we present normalized time-domain data at the outputs of both memories for a input pulse with large average photon number ($n_{ph}\gg 1$).
 The first memory cell with resonators 1-4 irradiates $75\pm8\%$ of the input power in the first echo after 277 ns, while the second memory cell (5-8) outputs $52\pm5.7\%$ of input power in its first echo after 310 ns.
 At the same time, the reflected power with no delay is larger for the second memory cell.
 We attribute this difference in efficiencies to the impedance matching condition being better fulfilled in the first memory cell than in the second one due to common resonator frequency shift.
-Fig. \ref{fig:spectre} shows theoretically simulated reflection spectrum of the both memory cells with respect to the common resonator.
-Here in the regime of the detuned common resonator the effective coupling monotonically decreases for the internal resonators closer to the frequency of the common resonator.
-Overall, it leads to a smaller efficiency of the second memory cell in an absence of multi-resonator impedance matching.
+Fig. \ref{fig:fig1}d shows theoretically simulated reflection spectrum of the both memory cells with respect to the common resonator.
+Here in the regime of the detuned common resonator, the effective coupling monotonically decreases for the internal resonators closer to the frequency of the common resonator.
+Overall, it leads to a smaller efficiency of the second memory cell in the absence of multi-resonator impedance matching.
 For both memory cells, the total integrated power over 1.5 $\mu$s was $\sim$96$\%$ of the input energy.
 The acquired experimental data for both memories is fitted to our theoretical model with a good agreement.
+In principle, the different frequency spacing of two group of resonators can be chosen.
+For example, for ratio of $\Delta_{1-4}/\Delta_{5-8}=2$ both frequency modes can be efficiently stored with insignificant overlap in time domain (see Appendix \ref{app:A}).

+Next we perform experiments on a storage of microwave pulses at a single photon level in the first quantum memory cell.
+The number of photon is calibrated by the amplitude moments method \cite{Eichler2011}.
+The measured amplitude moments together with the known gain and noise temperature of the HEMT-based amplifier allow us to determine the probe’s amplitude at the input of the amplifier using the reconstructing technique from \cite{Eichler2011}.
+Taking into account the negligible loss in the circulator ($<$0.2 dB), we assume the reconstructed amplitude is an amplitude of the probe being sent to the memory unit.